slviajero/tinybasic/MANUAL.md

 writes the first 100 bytes of the program memory.

+DUMP !0, 100

+writes the first 100 bytes of the EEPROM.

 ### Error Message capability

 Error messages are stored in Arduino program memory.
 For systems with low program memory undefining the #HASERRORMSG flag removes explicit error messages.